swarbler/bestof/camera-gear/lighting-and-effects.md

 - **panels:**
 	- **under $100 per light:** Aputure amaran Ace 25c *($99, $125 for kit w/ case + accessories)*
 	- **under $200 per light:** Aputure MC Pro *($199 for one, $1899 for 8-light kit w/ charging case)*

+> The MC Pro is better built and has an IP65 rating, but the amaran Ace 25c is 5x brighter.
+To achieve this, the amaran Ace 25c has a fan (which makes noise) whereas the MC Pro does not.
+The MC Pro can also be charged in a case, whereas the amaran Ace 25c cannot.

 - **tubes:** Nanlite Pavotube T8-7X *($95 for one, $398 for 4-light kit)*
 - **bulbs:** Aputure B7C *($70 for one, $799 for 8-light kit w/ charging case)*